 - Let the clay dry, then bisque fire the clay slab.

-- Then fire the slab to final firing conditions.
+- Fire the slab to final firing conditions.

 - Measure the length of the same line again with the regular ruler.